Margaret WHitehouse memorial fund

 making art accessible for those who need it

-The Margaret Whitehouse Memorial Fund was set up to honour the memory of Margaret, Barry's mother who passed away in 2016 after a short three month battle with an aggressive form of Margaret supported the shop, worked as a sales assistant, and was a lover of art believing everyone should have access to it.
-She supported Barry in his chosen career, often going without to pay for picture framing for his exhibitions when he was a teenager.
+The Margaret Whitehouse Memorial Fund was set up to honour the memory of Margaret, Barry's mother who passed away in 2016 after a short three month battle with an aggressive form of cancer.

-If you would like to make a donation to support the fund, you can do so from our Just Giving page.
+Application forms can be downloaded below, or picked up from the shop.
+If you would like to make a donation to support the fund, you can do so from our kofi page

 © Copyright The Artery